vetux/xng/README.md

 # xEngine
-This is an experimental cross-platform game engine library written in C++.
+This is an experimental cross-platform game engine library for C++.

 ## Features
 - Interface based Driver Abstractions